Endometrial ablation – Glengarry Private Hospital, Perth

 The endometrial ablation is generally a safe procedure.
 The commonest risk is getting an infection afterwards which affects about 1/10 women.
 This is usually managed with a course of antibiotics.
 There are some very rare, but possible, risks including blood loss, burn of internal organs or cervix or vagina (if the fluid leaks), and perforation or rupture of the wall of the uterus.
 We’ve never seen any of these complications so far in our practice.
 Collection of blood or tissue in the womb during the months afterwards is also possible and may require another procedure to correct the problem.
 All of these risks are very rare.

-We are accredited in all the standard methods: Novasure, Cavaterm, Thermachoice III (currently withdrawn), and the classic hysteroscopic ablation and hysteroscopic resection techniques.
+We are accredited in all the standard methods: Novasure, Cavaterm, Thermachoice III, and also the classic hysteroscopic ablation and hysteroscopic resection techniques.
 Please contact our clinic at Glengarry Private Hospital in Perth.
 You will need a referral from your GP.